ParchmentMC/Website/docs/review.md

       For example, the member may decide to request a secondary opinion/review of another member of the mappings team regarding the contents of the PR.

-## Fixed-Length Discussion

-If a PR generates conflicting opinions and reviews or creates a large discussion that warrants an extended period of time for discussion, the reviewers sub-team may place the PR under a fixed-length discussion period.
-During the fixed-length period, discussions may freely occur between reviews on the PR.

-After this period has elapsed, the reviewers sub-team will hold an internal vote on whether the PR shall be merged.
-If a majority votes in favor, then the PR shall be assigned for merging.
-If a majority votes in dissent, then the PR shall be closed.
-For a tie, the whole mappings team will vote, and a tie will mean the PR shall be closed.
-A majority is defined as more than fifty percent (50%) of the voters.

-### Length

-The length of the discussion will last at least forty-eight (48) hours, and at most one (1) week.
-If the discussion does not yet seem to have reached a conclusion, the designated fixed length of the discussion is less or equal to seventy-two (72) hours, and the fixed length has not yet been extended, then the fixed-length discussion period may be extended by up to forty-eight (48) hours, upon the consensus of the reviewers sub-team.